 Photo: 9th District 2016 Congressional Art Competition Winner, "Green Arrow" by Tuesday Smith of Garfield High School

-Following Censorship of Student Artist, Congressman Adam Smith will not Participate in the 2017 Congressional Art Competition.
-Instead, Smith to Host His Own Competition in October 2017
+Following Censorship of Student Artist, Congressman Adam Smith will not Participate in the 2017 Congressional Art Competition

-After careful deliberation, I have decided not participate in the 2017 Congressional Art Competition.
-Earlier this year, Republican members of the House repeatedly removed an award-winning painting from its display in the Capitol Building claiming that the young artist’s work was offensive and inappropriate.
-The painting portrayed a conflict with law enforcement following the death of Michael Brown.
-Instead of defending the student’s right to artistic expression and free speech, the competition’s organizers removed the painting, and enforced a rule banning art that “depicts contemporary political controversy, or of a sensationalistic or gruesome nature.”
+This decision is the result of careful deliberation, following instances of censorship in the competition.
+Earlier this year, Republican members of the House silenced a young artist from Missouri by repeatedly removing a painting from its display in the Capitol Building.
+The painting portrayed a conflict with law enforcement following the death of Michael Brown, an unarmed black teen.
+Responding to pressure from Republican leadership, the competition’s organizers removed the painting, and adopted a new rule banning art that “depicts contemporary political controversy, or of a sensationalistic or gruesome nature.”

 It is for this reason that I am unwilling to participate.
 Artistic expression is essential to a healthy democracy.
-Art has the unique capacity to inspire resistance, protest, and hope.
+Art has the unique capacity to inspire resistance, protest and hope.
 It starts conversations; it exposes contradictions, and abuses.
 It touches people in a deep and affecting way.
-In the United States, the First Amendment protects artists and ensures that no one has a monopoly on truth.
+It is for this reason that art is the first target of oppressive regimes.
+In this democracy, the First Amendment protects artists and ensures that no one has a monopoly on truth.
 I am taking a stand in defense of art.
-I will not participate in the Congressional Art Competition, I will fight any efforts to cut funding to the National Endowment for the Arts, and I will host my own art competition which encourages artistic expression.
+I will not participate in the Congressional Art Competition, and I will fight Republican efforts to slash funding to the National Endowment for the Arts.